Sustainability Program Questions and Answers

 Q. Will the Sustainability Program count as one of my study abroad semesters?

-No. The Sustainability Program and the Summer Internship Experience do not count as an off-campus study abroad programs.
+No. The Sustainability Program do not count as off-campus study abroad programs.
 Instead, they are on-campus hybrid programs.

 Q. Can I still sign up if I want to go abroad during one of the semesters?

 We prefer participants to do both fall and spring semesters.